georgeani/NIDS_Dissertation_2021/README.md

 Note that this link is only accessible through University accounts.

-To view the code and the results please open the HTML file in this folder, file name B915247_21COC251.html.

 The code has been developed in the free environment provided by Google Colab.